NapoleonWils0n/cerberus/freebsd/freebsd-macbook.md

 adduser
 ```

-* add new user to wheel group
+* add new user to wheel and video groups

 ## single user mode require root password